 Edgar Hansen worked to support his family as an insurance salesman, and later toiled as a public works employee with the County of Los Angeles.
 Edgar and MaryAnn divorced, however, and the children struggled to make their way without a father in the household.
 Howard Hansen played football at Fremont High in Los Angeles, and in 1942 was named to the all-city squad as a guard.
 His quarterback at Fremont was Gene Mauch, who had a long baseball career as a player and manager.
 Howard entered USC in 1943, but left in his freshman year to enlist in the Marine Corps flight program.
 He earned his wings and officer's commission, and was discharged in 1946, transferring to UCLA, where he excelled at running back for Coach Henry "Red" Sanders.
 After graduation he played professionally with Edmonton in the Canadian Football League, but his life ended tragically in 1952 when he fell while hiking on Squaw Peak, east of Provo, Utah.

-Doug Hansen played baseball at Fremont High; the list of big leaguers turned out by that school is impressive: Bobby Doerr, Gene Mauch, George Metkovich, Vernal "Nippy" Jones, Eric Davis, George Hendrick, Chet Lemon, Bobby Tolan, and Bob Watson.
+Doug Hansen played baseball at Fremont High; the list of big leaguers turned out by that school is impressive, and includes: Bobby Doerr, Gene Mauch, George Metkovich, Vernal "Nippy" Jones, Willie Crawford, Dan Ford, Eric Davis, George Hendrick, Chet Lemon, Bobby Tolan, and Bob Watson.
 Hansen left high school in 1947 to sign with the hometown Los Angeles Angels of the Pacific Coast League.
 He went to spring training with that club and was optioned to Visalia in the Class C California League, where he played 31 games at second base and batted .248.
 Doug was moved to Class D El Paso to finish the 1947 season, and hit .291 in 56 games.

 Soon after joining Indianapolis, Hansen broke his thumb, played in only 38 games, and batted just .198.
 He was demoted to Reading, Cleveland's new Eastern League farm, where he played third base, hit six homers and batted .253.
-He was recalled by the Indians in September, and told to report to 1954 spring training with the parent club.
+He was recalled by the Indians in September, not getting into any game action, and told to report to 1954 spring training with the parent club.

 On January 23, 1954 the club informed Doug that he had been sold to Indianapolis, and shortly after, the Indiana team moved him to Buffalo in the International League.
 Hansen played 82 games there, batted .220, and clouted eight four-baggers.
 However, he wasn't hitting the ball with the authority he had before his 1953 thumb injury.
 With a return to The Show unlikely, and with a wife and growing family, Doug decided to retire from the game.